jrmazarura/GPM/README.md

 ## Co-Authors:

-I would like to extend a special thank you to my colleaguesb[Alta de Waal](https://github.com/altadewaal) and [Ricardo Marques](https://github.com/RicSalgado).
+I would like to extend a special thank you to my colleagues [Alta de Waal](https://github.com/altadewaal) and [Ricardo Marques](https://github.com/RicSalgado).
 None of this would have been possible without either of you.

 Thank you!